kyma-incubator/compass/docs/compass/04-01-installation.md

 kyma deploy --source <version from ../../installation/resources/KYMA_VERSION> -c <minimal file from ../../installation/resources/kyma/kyma-components-minimal.yaml> -f <overrides file from ../../installation/resources/kyma/kyma-overrides-minimal.yaml> -f <file from above step - e.g. additionalKymaOverrides.yaml> --ci
 ```

+> **NOTE:** After the Kyma installation completes successfully, you will have to trigger manually the `oathkeeper-jwks-rotator` cronjob once.

 #### Install Compass

 > **NOTE:** If you installed Kyma on a cluster with a custom domain and certificates, you must apply the overrides to Compass as well.